DevKiDCosmo/Moo/docs/basics.md

 converted by every function to it destined type of number set.

-For the use of dll, you must directly use the type `moo::number` for universal use, or for specific use, the correct type of number set, like `moo::natural_number` for natural numbers.
+For the use of dll, you must directly use the type `moo::number` for universal use, or for specific use, the correct type of number set, like `moo::naturalNumber` for natural numbers.
 There is a small problem, C cannot handle `structs`.
+To fix this problem, we use pointers to the `moo::number` type, which can be used in C as well.

+For DLL usage, the function calls a function called `moo::conversendll`.
+It converts it to the nearest define type.
+With a chain like `moo::conversenNatural(moo::conversendll(x))`, it can convert the number to the nearest defined type in the number set, if the number is fitting in the restrainments.

+For ease, the `moo::conversendll` use a string to process instead creating the same function over and over for different types.

+Given the following code snippet, we can see how to handle different number types and perform exponentiation:

 ```cpp
 class moo {